zowe/zowe-client-java-sdk/README.md

 TeamConfig class only supports Zowe Global Team Configuration provided by Zowe V2.

-If you have Zowe CLI on your system with Global Team Configuration initialized, you can use TeamConfig API methods to retrieve a profile type which will include the secure username and password information stored in our OS credential store manager.
+With Zowe CLI and Global Team Configuration initialized, you can use TeamConfig API methods to retrieve a profile type which will include the secure username and password information stored in our OS credential store manager.

 You can use this information to create a dynamic ZosConnection object to perform zosmf authentication for all the other packages.
 This avoids the need to hard code values.